Arkadiy-Garber/FeGenie/README.md

     conda create -n fegenie -c conda-forge -c bioconda -c defaults fegenie=1.0 --yes conda activate fegenie
     FeGenie.py -h

-    conda deactivate # when you are done using FeGenie and would like to deactivate the Conda environment for FeGenie
+and when you are done using FeGenie and would like to deactivate the Conda environment for FeGenie

+    conda deactivate

 ### Installation (if you don't have Conda)
     git clone https://github.com/Arkadiy-Garber/FeGenie.git